 Veeam Backup and Replication 5.0 will be available to partners from the second quarter of 2010 and estimated release dates of late 2010.

-I will post again when I’ve managed to put this product through its paces and will let you know my full conclusion.
-If it lives up to what it says on the tin then this will be a must for any IT manager’s toolbox.
+I’ll post again once I’ve put this product through its paces and let you know my thoughts.
+If it does what it says on the tin then it’ll be a must for any IT manager’s toolbox.

 In the press: Selling cloud without the scare factor

 There has always been one major hurdle holding back wider adoption of the cloud, the small matter of security.
 With data leaving a user’s network and residing in the cloud the concerns over the protection around that information have often proved to be too much for users to consider making changes to the way they […]

 In the press: Top tips for insurers to improve cybersecurity